lokal-profil/LSH/README.md

 ## Post upload
 1. Run `python py_postUpload.py purge` to purge LSH-files in [Category:Files with broken file links](https://commons.wikimedia.org/wiki/Category:Files_with_broken_file_links)
-2. Look at `BrokenFileLinks.csv` to identify any remaining files with broken file links.
+2. Look at `postAnalysis/BrokenFileLinks.csv` to identify any remaining files with broken file links.
 Add any known renames after the pipe (excluding prefix but including the file extension)
 3. Run `python py_postUpload.py rename` to repair file pages linking to renamed files and updating the list of broken links
   * These indicate missing files, these can some times be uploaded manually but should otherwise be unlinked.
-4. Run `python py_postUpload.py findMissing` to check filenames.csv for
+4. Run `python py_postUpload.py findMissing` to check `filenames.csv` for
    any files not present on Commons
   * This also generates an export file with photoid to url links for LSH

 ## Tests
 Some basic tests have been added to simplify maintanance/improvement of the code base.
+Run these with `tox`.